cloudogu/usermgt/docs/gui/usermanagement_en.md

 ### Creating a new group

-To avoid having to assign individual permissions for all users in the Dogus, you can create groups as described below:
+To avoid having to assign individual permissions for all accounts in the Dogus, you can create groups as described below:

-1. Select the "Groups" tab in **User Management**.
+Select the "Groups" tab in **User Management**.

 ![Header of the group overview](figures/usermanagement/CESUsermanagement_GroupsOverviewHeader_en.png)

-2. Click on the "Create group" button.
+Click on the "Create group" button.

 ![Empty group form](figures/usermanagement/CESUsermanagement_NewGroup_en.png)

-3. Define the properties of the new group:
+Then define the properties of the new group:
   * Name*
   * Description